bluss/pyproject-local-kernel/FAQ.md

 directory directly.
 For this reason `pyproject-local-kernel` is almost always unecessary with VSCodium or VS Code ("code").

-Code does not launch the kernel in the same way that jupyterlab does (jupyterlab uses `jupyter-client` and enables kernel provisioning), for this reason `pyproject-local-kernel` is launched using a less reliable way when using code, and this is a - for now - unsupported way to use this project.
+Code does not launch the kernel in the same way that Jupyterlab does (Jupyterlab uses `jupyter-client` and enables kernel provisioning), for this reason `pyproject-local-kernel` is launched using a less reliable way when using code, and this is a - for now - unsupported way to use this project.

 However, it should more or less work.
 Here are some suggestions:

-Install both `jupyter` and `pyproject-local-kernel` in a central python environment that you choose.
+Install both `jupyter` and `pyproject-local-kernel` in a central Python environment that you choose.
 (The [vscode-jupyter][] extension instructs that you should install `jupyter` and tell it where this installation is).